gaoxinge/fork-join/2/README.md

 ## thread pool

-- newSingleThreadExecutor: only one worker in thread pool
+- `newSingleThreadExecutor`: only one worker in thread pool
-- newFixedThreadPool: fixed number of workers in thread pool
+- `newFixedThreadPool`: fixed number of workers in thread pool
-- newCachedThreadPool: no number limit of workers in thread pool
+- `newCachedThreadPool`: no number limit of workers in thread pool

 ### source code